What are planning views? Understand how it works

 The following screenshot displays the Exception Summary panel.

-Clicking on View Details in the side panel will open the full Exceptions page, as shown below.
+Clicking View Details in the side panel opens the full Exceptions page, as shown below.

-Planning items count: This displays the total number of planning items available in the planning view.
+Planning item count: Displays the total number of planning items available in the planning view.
 The total planning items count is based on the Filter criteria applied by the planner while creating the planning view.

 Created planning views will have one of the following four statuses: